Red vs. White Wine: Which Is the Best Choice for You?

 Riesling differs greatly depending on where the grapes are grown.
 For instance, some rieslings are tooth-achingly sweet, while others are super dry.
 For a dry riesling, pair with light poultry or sushi.
 For the sweeter end of the scale, try it with blue cheese or apple pie.

-Red vs. White Wine: Tannins
+Red Wine vs White Wine: Tannins

 Because red wine is fermented with the grape skins intact, a glass of red wine has a far higher tannin level than a glass of white wine.
 Tannins are naturally occurring compounds that are found in plants — especially fruit skins, leaves, and seeds.